Malaysia's central bank seen holding key rate amid extended lockdown: Reuters poll

 "The economy is likely to see an uneven impact from the latest lockdown, and more targeted measures — rather than a policy-rate cut — may be more appropriate," Standard Chartered said in a note.

 Analysts said additional fiscal measures and improved external demand should lend more support.
-Malaysia last week announced a US$36-billion aid package, including a 10 billion ringgit (US$2.41 billion) direct fiscal injection, cash aid and subsidies.
+Malaysia last week announced a US$36 billion aid package, including a RM10 billion (US$2.41 billion) direct fiscal injection, cash aid and subsidies.

 Malaysia has reported more than 785,000 cases of COVID-19, the third-highest in Southeast Asia after Indonesia and the Philippines, although its vaccination rate is higher than most of its neighbours.